arineng/arin-file_header/README.md

 ## Reference

-The idea for this module spawned from [boundedinfinity/bi-puppet-banner](https://github.com/boundedinfinity/bi-puppet-banner), but without the need for the [ripienaar/puppet-module-data](https://github.com/ripienaar/puppet-module-data) dependency.
+The inspiration for this module spawned from [boundedinfinity/bi-puppet-banner](https://github.com/boundedinfinity/bi-puppet-banner), but without the need for the [ripienaar/puppet-module-data](https://github.com/ripienaar/puppet-module-data) dependency.

 ## Limitations